pilotmoon/popclipweb/site/guide/index.md

 Finally, there is the [Extensions Directory](/extensions/), a dedicated section of the site for browsing ready-made extensions to add to PopClip.

-## :thinker: Frequently asked questions
+## :thinking: Frequently asked questions

 _See also [Troubleshooting](/kb/troubleshooting) if you have questions about technical issues._